maxbay/public_baseball/README.md

 # Public Baseball Analysis

-Welcome to my public baseball analysis repository!
-This repository contains a collection of code (in various forms) focused on various research, demonstrations and modeling projects that interest me.
+Welcome to my public baseball repository!
+This contains a collection of code (in various forms) focused on things that interest me.

 ## Notebooks